Celso0408/electrooptical-materials/README.md

     - _**Frequency calculation:**_ Calculate second derivatives of the energy with respect to nuclear positions.
 This can be chosen either with the structure optimization parameter or alone.
     - _**Plot HOMO-LUMO orbt:**_  If you need to see the frontier orbitals, selecting this parameter will calculate the related cube files.

-# Input
-The only needed input file is xyz structure of the molecule.